obidov404/ZetShopUZ/README.md

-# ZetShop Bot
+# ZetShop Catalog Bot

-A Telegram bot for managing an online shop with admin panel and customer features.
+A Telegram bot that monitors the @ZetShopUz channel and creates a product catalog from posts.

 ## Features

-### Admin Features
-- Product management (add, edit, delete)
-- Category management
-- Order management
+- Monitors @ZetShopUz channel for new product posts
-- View customer information
+- Automatically extracts product information from posts

-### Customer Features
+- Categorizes products based on hashtags
-- Browse product catalog by categories
+- Shows products to users by category
-- Add products to cart
+- Automatically cleans up old products (14 days)
-- Place orders
-- View order history

 ## Setup